-The Retirement System received a determination letter, dated February 21, 2017 from the Internal Revenue Service that the original Plan was qualified under Section 401(a) of the Internal Revenue Code (the Code), and therefore, was exempt from Federal income taxes under provisions of Section 501(a) of the Code.
+The Retirement System received a determination letter, dated January 7, 1975, from the Internal Revenue Service that the original Plan was qualified under Section 401(a) of the Internal Revenue Code (the Code), and therefore, was exempt from Federal income taxes under provisions of Section 501(a) of the Code.
+The Retirement System has been amended subsequent to receiving the determination letter.
+However, the Retirement System and the Retirement System's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
+On February 21, 2017, the Retirement System received a new favorable determination letter from the Internal Revenue Service, superseding the original determination letter issued in 1975.